 |Award Period:||3 years (07/01/2018 - 06/30/2021)||Award Amount:||$1,383,123|

-Purpose: The research team will refine and validate a reading comprehension assessment originally designed for third- to fifth-grade readers for use with postsecondary students.
-The refined assessment, MOCCA-College (MOCCA-C) will be a practical, reliable, and valid measure of reading comprehension processes that can help postsecondary practitioners, administrators, and researchers diagnose students reading comprehension difficulties.
+Purpose: The research team refined and validated a reading comprehension assessment (MOCCA), which was the product of an IES-funded project (R305A140185) and was designed for and validated with third- through fifth-grade students, for use with postsecondary students.
+The refined assessment, MOCCA-College (MOCCA-C) is a practical, reliable, and valid measure of reading comprehension processes that can help postsecondary practitioners, administrators, and researchers diagnose students' reading comprehension difficulties.

-Assessment: The Multiple-choice Online Causal Comprehension Assessment-College (MOCCA-C) will assess postsecondary students' reading comprehension ability and distinguish between common comprehension difficulties.
-MOCCA-C builds off an earlier measure, MOCCA, which was the product of an IES-funded project (R305A140185) and was designed for and validated with third- through fifth-grade students.
-The final MOCCA-C will consist of 3 scaled forms with 50 short narrative and informational texts that span grade 5 through 12+ on the Flesch-Kincaid (FK) reading scale.
+Assessment: The Multiple-choice Online Causal Comprehension Assessment-College (MOCCA-College) assesses postsecondary students' reading comprehension ability and distinguishes between common comprehension difficulties.
+MOCCA-College builds off an earlier measure, MOCCA. originally designed for third- to fifth-grade readers.
+The final MOCCA-C will consist of 3 scaled forms with 50 short narrative and informational texts that span grade 5 through 12 on the Flesch-Kincaid (FK) reading scale.
 Each seven-sentence story is missing the sixth sentence.
 Test takers choose a sentence from three options to fill the missing sentence.
-One of the options is correct and creates a causally coherent connection, one is a paraphrase, and one is a lateral connection (i.e., an inference or association that is based on background knowledge, may be tangential, and isn't causally coherent).
+One of the options is correct and creates a causally coherent connection, one is a paraphrase, and one is an elaboration (i.e., an inference or association that is based on background knowledge, may be tangential, and isn't causally coherent).
 The final product also includes a mechanism to allow students to self-register and self-administer the assessment and automated and immediate feedback for test-takers with suggestions for improving monitoring and practicing inference generation while reading.